inkuele/stableaudio/README.md

 This repository provides a simple-to-use interface for the Stable Audio open model and other fine-tuned variants, running fully offline with local models and encoders.

+This repository and workshop preparation have been created for the [Inküle](https://www.inkuele.de).

 ## A. Overview

 * **Purpose**: Create a standalone web GUI for generating audio using the Stable Audio open model (and any fine-tuned checkpoints) without external API calls.